Eclipse-SDV-Hackathon-Accenture/maestro-challenge/eclipse-bluechi/README.md

 ### Bootstrapping

-You need to bootstrap all eclipse services once you got your eclipse-bluechi container running.
+You need to bootstrap all Eclipse services once you got your eclipse-bluechi container running.

 You will need to login to Azure's container registry to pull all required images: